abdellatif2/Optimisation_dissipative_KBF/README.md

 ```
 pip install -r requirements.txt
 ```
+**Note**: This project requires SAP2000 version 21 or newer for integration with the optimization algorithms.

 ## Usage
 1. Open and run the Jupyter Notebook `main.ipynb` for an interactive approach.